rttrif/TrifonovRS.Deep_Learning_Portfolio.github.io/Project 20: Sms spam collection/README.md

-## PROJECT 20: Natural Language Processing with Disaster Tweets
+## PROJECT 20: Sms spam collection

-> ### TASK: Natural Language Processing
+> ### TASK: Natural Language Processing to predict a SMS is spam or not spam

 ### Project goals and objectives